 Did you ever wish you had a delete button for your lawn and could start it all over?
 While we admire and encourage those who relentlessly defend their turf against drought, fungus, and weeds, there comes a time when the best strategy is to give up and “re-boot” your lawn.
 If you have ever thought about it, now is the time to get going.
 Total lawn restoration is all about planning and timing.
 If you’re ready to start over, begin in August.

 Kill the Lawn in August

-Spray Eraser, a non selective herbicide, over the entire lawn and weeds, using manufactures recommended mixing rates.
-Being careful to keep overspray off desirable shrubs, leaves and flowers.
-After extended drought periods, it is recommended to water your lawn 2-3 times the week prior to applying Eraser.
+Uncle’s Tip: Following extended drought periods, it is recommended to water your lawn 2-3 times the week prior to applying Eraser.
 This will help bring the grass & weeds out of dormancy helping the plant to absorb more herbicide for a better kill.

-Remove Heavy Clippings and Debris
+Remove Clippings and Debris

 Allow seven to ten days after the Eraser application to start overseeding preparations.
 Begin by raking or mowing (with grass catcher) to remove dead clippings and debris.
 Spot spray any remaining green areas that have been missed at first application.

 Before overseeding is an excellent time to add any needed soil amendments or soil conditioners, this is the time to do core aeration, leveling the yard, or adding organic matter to enrich the soil profile.
 Adding calcium contained in Grass Pad’s Lawn-Cal is beneficial for areas containing heavy traces of sodium from pet urine and ice-melters.
 Also, Lawn-Cal helps to break apart clay particles relieving soil compaction and enhancing drainage

 See Related: Benefits of Calcium in the Soil